 The NEC Society is a 501(c)(3) nonprofit organization committed to building a world without necrotizing enterocolitis (NEC), a devastating intestinal disease that primarily affects premature and medically fragile babies.

-The NEC Society Biorepository is directed by Dr. Misty Good, a neonatologist at Washington University, with support from Dr. Troy Markel, a pediatric surgeon at Indiana University, and Jennifer Canvasser, who provides the patient-family perspective.
+The NEC Biorepository is directed by Dr. Misty Good, a neonatologist at Washington University, with support from Dr. Troy Markel, a pediatric surgeon at Indiana University, and Jennifer Canvasser, the NEC Society’s founder and director.

-Dr. Good is leading the effort with 25 medical centers to build a robust biorepository of biological samples from infants affected by NEC.
-The NEC Biobank is a repository of multiple samples including blood, urine, stool, gastric contents, DNA, a breast milk sample (if available), and intestine (if removed) from infants with NEC.
+Dr. Good is building a robust biorepository of biological samples from infants affected by NEC.
+The NEC Biorepository includes samples such as blood, urine, stool, gastric contents, DNA, a breast milk sample (if available), and intestine (if removed) from infants with NEC.
 The Biorepository also includes specimens from infants that did not develop NEC, yet had intestine removed for other purposes such as a reanastamosis, spontaneous intestinal perforations or volvulus.
 The development of the NEC Biorepository was featured in Seminars in Pediatric Surgery, as well as the SIGNEC meeting in the UK.

 Please visit the NEC Society’s donate page if you would like to support the NEC Biorepository.